Power to the Pedals – 8 Great e-bike Tours in France

 (Region: French Alps.
 Duration: 6 Days)

 Want to ride the iconic climbs of the Tour de France but worried you aren’t fit enough?
 Then why not ride them on this e-bike tour through the southern French Alps.
-You will be able to enjoy the 21 hairpin bends of Alpe d’Huez as well as taking in the moonscape of the ‘Casse Deserte’ of the Col d’Izoard – one of the highest mountain passes in Europe.
+You will be able to enjoy the 21 hairpin bends of Alpe d’Huez as well as take in the moonscape of the ‘Casse Deserte’ of the Col d’Izoard – one of the highest mountain passes in Europe.
 There is even a ‘time trial challenge’ stage where you can pit yourself and your e-bike up against the time set by Chris Froome.
 This e-bike tour also includes all the benefits which come from a guided tour with vehicle support.
 Discover more about this e-bike tour in France here.

 Want to discover what is on offer in the French Alps?
 Read our practical guide on planning a holiday in the French Alps here.